Irys-xyz/js-sdk/README.md

 ## Repos

-The Irys Bundler SDK reduces dependency bloat by providing dedicated packages for each [supported token](https://docs.irys.xyz/build/d/features/supported-tokens).
+The Irys JS SDK reduces dependency bloat by providing dedicated packages for each [supported token](https://docs.irys.xyz/build/d/features/supported-tokens).

 Install only the specific packages you require.